enaj1125/US_Housing_Vacancy_PCA_Analysis_R_code/README.md

+# PCA analysis for housing vacancy project

-# This folder contains the R code for conducting PCA analysis for housing vacancy project.
+This folder contains the R code for conducting PCA analysis for housing vacancy project.

 Author: Yan Jiang